t04glovern/aws-greener-grass/.blog/device-defender-detect/README.md

 * [python](https://github.com/aws-samples/aws-iot-device-defender-agent-sdk-python)
 * [c](https://github.com/aws-samples/aws-iot-device-defender-agent-c)

-The general idea is that a status update should be published regularly; AWS IoT documentation recommends every 5 minutes to avoid trottling.
+The general idea is that a status update should be published regularly; AWS IoT documentation recommends every 5 minutes to avoid throttling.

 ### Device Defender Connector

-You are probably saying to yourself "Ok, that seems a little difficult, is there a simple way to publish metrics?".
+You are probably saying to yourself "Okay, that seems a little difficult, is there a simple way to publish metrics?".
 The answer is actually Yes!, assuming you are running Greengrass.
 Connectors are turnkey packages that can run on your Greengrass Core for you with a few simple clicks.
 There are [quite a number of connectors](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors.html) available, however for this post we will be focusing on the [Device Defender Connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/device-defender-connector.html).

-The connector just a lambda that encapsultates all the work mentioned above around publishing metrics, however it is fully managed for you on Greengrass.
+The connector just a lambda that encapsulates all the work mentioned above around publishing metrics, however it is fully managed for you on Greengrass.

 #### Connector Dependencies